dathere/covid19-time-series-utilities/README.md

 8. Be able to slice-and-dice the data using the full power of PostgreSQL along with Timescale's time-series capabilities!

 ## Using COVIDrefine
+__NOTE:__ Due to the changing file format of JHU's daily report data, covid-refine is recommended over `covid-19_ingest.sh`.
+COVIDrefine has the added benefit of producing fully normalized, non-sparse, geo-enriched data.
 See the detailed [README](covid19-refine/).

 ## Using docker-compose